theThousandSonsArchivalProject/theThousandSonsArchivalProject.github.io/README.md

 Please note that this site and all fan-based translations on it are intended **for fan discussions only**, as BL's Chinese transtation partner doesn't have any plans on an official translation so far, particularly on Ahriman's stories.
-There are so many people in the Chinese Warhammer community who are interested in the Thousand Sons and their (rather tragic) stories, yet unfortunately were hindered from reading through the novels themselves due to poor English.
+There are so many people in the Chinese Warhammer community who are interested in the Thousand Sons and the (rather tragic) path they tread through, yet unfortunately were hindered from reading through the novels themselves due to poor English.
 This is why we, and this site, exist.

+We do not intend to infringe any rights of GW/BL, and will have contents removed upon official request from them.
 **We WILL NOT make any charges to the contents, and we DO NOT accept any donations.**
-We do not intend to infringe any rights of GW/BL, and will have contents removed upon official request from them.

 Please contact us through GitHub issues of this repository should you have further questions.
 Thank you :)